What is Spam: The Guide to Detecting and Preventing Spam

 Why is it called spam?

-When you write "spam" with a capital S, it refers to the canned pork that the aforementioned Vikings love.
-If you write "spam" with a lowercase S, it means the endless stream of emails and other messages you never asked for.
+If you write "spam" with a capital S, it refers to the canned pork that the aforementioned Vikings love.
+A lowercase S refers to the endless flood of emails and other messages that you never asked for.

 What are the types of spam?